sigilante/curriculum/asl-2023.1/asl7.md

 Marks serve two primary roles in the Urbit ecology:

 1. They serve as structure types and transformation rules for arbitrary nouns.
-2. They serve as markers for
+2. They serve as markers for input effects.

 Marks are often used in `cage`s, or `(pair mark vase)`, which allow us to transmit typed data between agents and ships.